Suillia lurida

 Prevention and control

-- A preventive measure is to cover the garlic with a protective culture net or fleece.
-However, this must be done at the first warm days of spring.
-The crop should then remain covered until about the middle/end of April.
+• One preventative measure is to cover the garlic with a crop protection net or fleece.
+However, this must be done as early as the first warm days of spring.
+The crop should then remain covered until around the middle/end of April.

-- The choice of cultivar is also important, as stem-forming garlic cultivars are less severely attacked.
-In addition, damage there does not have as strong an effect.
+• The choice of variety is also important, as stem-forming garlic varieties are less affected.
+In addition, damage has less of an impact there.

-- As a chemical measure, spraying with preparations suitable for the control of seed or root flies can be considered (see list of plant protection products approved in Austria).
-Experience shows that the best time for treatment is around the beginning of April, when 10% of the examined plants are covered with eggs.
-At lower temperatures, the preparations are ineffective.
-In any case, a wetting agent should be added to the spray broth.
+• Chemical measures include spraying with preparations against biting insects or suitable for controlling seed or root flies (see list of plant protection products authorised in Austria).
+Experience has shown that the best time for treatment is around the beginning of April, when 10 % of the plants examined are covered with eggs.
+The preparations are ineffective at low temperatures.
+In any case, a wetting agent should be added to the spray mixture.

 automatically translated